 - Provincial and Federal Politics that directly affect Cobourg

-- Major crime like hold-ups but not minor crime like domestic disputes
+- Major crime like hold-ups and overall Police statistics but not minor crime like domestic disputes

 - Elections in Cobourg and related politics

-- Business issues – including some Real Estate updates
+- Business issues – including occasional items on Real Estate

 - Citizen activism

-- Anything significant enough to get in Toronto or National papers.
+- Anything significant enough about Cobourg to get in Toronto or National papers.